TheJoshBrod/jaseci/docs/docs/learn/debugger.md

 Breakpoints pause the program so you can:

-- inspect variables,
+- Inspect variables
-- check logic,
+- Check logic
-- watch execution line-by-line.
+- Watch execution line-by-line

 Example program with a function we want to debug: